FACTBOX-Countries weigh need for booster COVID-19 shots | Health

 GULF STATES The United Arab Emirates will start providing a booster shot to all fully vaccinated people.
 The shot will be available to people considered at high risk three months after their second vaccine dose, and six months for others.

-In June, the UAE and Bahrain made the Pfizer vaccine available as a booster shot to those initially immunised with a vaccine developed by China's Sinopharm.
+In June, the UAE and Bahrain made the Pfizer vaccine available as a booster shot to those initially immunized with a vaccine developed by China's Sinopharm.
 THAILAND

 Thailand plans to give AstraZeneca or mRNA-type booster shots to an estimated 3.4 million people who were administered the Sinovac brand earlier.
 Booster doses have already been given to medical and frontline workers who received the Chinese vaccine.
 TURKEY